syler11/MS3-ProGroup-App/README.md

 7. Adding payments to reservations
 8. Adding customized items to reservation e.g. Dinner including net value and VAT
 9. Summary report to hotel owners in pdf format
-10. make that group_selected variable dynamic (see comment on the reservation/route.py file line 147-152)
+10. Make that group_selected variable dynamic (see comment on the reservation/route.py file line 147-152)